ACON and Waverley Council have released shortlisted designs for the planned memorial artwork for victims of historical gay hate crimes in Sydney.

 NSW Police have since acknowledged the gay man’s death was “a probable gay-hate crime”.

-Russell’s cousin, James Brooking, described the memorial as an important tribute to those lost to hate and prejudice.
+Warren’s cousin, James Brooking, described the memorial as an important tribute to those lost to hate and prejudice.

 “Far too many people were taken away from us during this period,” he said.